 Registered industrial, provident societies and friendly societies will qualify for a club premises certificate, if alcohol purchase and supply is done under the control of the members or a committee of members.

 How do I obtain a club certificate?

 You can make the below applications online via the.GOV.UK website.
 This website also gives advice and guidance to help you with your application.

 You can apply for a certificate or change by post (click on the appropriate links to download the required documents):

 Premises Licence Applications and Full Variations (Blue Notice) (EAL7) Blue Notices are for premises licences applications, variations and club premises certificates.
 The notice should be displayed at the premises on A4 blue paper for 28 days.
-Day 1 is the day following the day the complete application is received at the office of Daventry District Council.
+Day 1 is the day following the day the complete application is received at the office of West Northants Council (Daventry Area).
 Please be aware this document should be printed on blue paper as required by Regulation 25 of the Licensing Act 2003.

 Apply by post: